molmod/tamkin/doc/tutorial/chemphys.rst

   is created.
 By default, the vibrational and the electronic part are included.
   The first argument is a normal mode analysis object.
 It is used to set up the vibrational and the electronic contribution.
-Additional contributions are givin in a list (square brackets).
+Additional contributions are given in a list (square brackets).
 For gas phase molecules, one typically adds the ``ExtTrans`` and ``ExtRot`` contributions.

 * **Options for ExtTrans**.
 See :class:`tamkin.partf.ExtTrans` for the details.